Nekromantik 2: Soundtrack

 The soundtrack, by Hermann Kopp, Daktari Lorenz, John Boy Walton and Peter Kowalski, is neither ironic nor campy, but rather is intended to generate genuine emotional response.
 The serious intent of the film in general is made clear in an interview in which Buttgereit discusses an audition in which actors performed the love scene with Rob's corpse: "Though they were all quite willing, none of them took it as seriously as we did."

-Furthermore, although he is commenting on the soundtrack to the original Nekromantik, Christian Keßler's observations about that film's soundtrack resonate in the context of the second film as well: "The excellent soundtrack by Lorenz, Hermann Kopp, and John Boy Walton accentuates this [Rob's unusual, charnel domestic circumstances] with a romantic leitmotif composed for a single piano that makes the gruesome environment seem like a protective case, shielding Robert from the reality that so torments him."

 Production

 The shooting of the film occurred in September and October 1990.
 The editing of the film was completed by April 1991.
+The film was shot in Berlin on 16 mm film.
 The film was originally planned to last 85 minutes, but the print shown at the Berlin premiere lasted 111 minutes.
 It was soon shortened to 104 minutes, after removing "unimportant bits and pieces" from various scenes.
 Reportedly, no scene of the film was completely removed.
 David Kerekes commented that it could stand to be further shortened, since several sequences were, in his view, protracted and tedious.

 The film within a film in the movie theater scene is a parody of My Dinner with Andre (1981).
 In the original film, two men sit at a dinner table and philosophize for two hours.
 The parody film has a nude man and woman (Wolfgang Müller and Käthe Kruse) sitting outdoors, eating numerous boiled eggs and conversing on topics of ornithology.
 The parody film is shot in black-and-white, maintaining an authentic look for an art film.
 This sequence contains most of Nekromantik 2s dialogue.
 Buttgereit included this parody film as a tribute to a "fascinating piece of film making".

 The role of Monika was not written with a specific actress in mind.
 The creators of the film placed an advertisement in a magazine, looking for a person for the role.
 There were about 40 applicants, but none was deemed satisfying.
 Eventually Franz Rodenkirchen recruited Monika M., a woman who he met by chance in a movie theater.
 He was initially impressed that this woman was a fan of Lucio Fulci films.
 He then observed her for a while, and liked the way she walked and expressed herself.
 He decided to approach her and offer her the role.
 According to Monika, she was already familiar with the name of Buttgereit, having already seen Der Todesking (1989).

 The role of Mark required the actor Mark Reeder to smoke, but he had no intention to take up smoking for the sake of art.
 So, the creators revised the role to have Mark as a non-smoker.